-Requirement Traceability Matrix (RTM) Meaning: When you have attended for an interview, then that time, you face a question regarding what is requirement traceability matrix?
-So in this post, we are going to discuss the requirement traceability matrix briefly in detail and also about how you can create a requirement traceability matrix.
+Requirement Traceability Matrix (RTM) Meaning: When you have attended an interview, you face a question regarding the requirement traceability matrix.
+So, in this post, we will briefly discuss the requirement traceability matrix in detail and how to create a requirement traceability matrix.

 What is the Traceability matrix?

-Traceability matrix is a document or artifacts that co-relates any two based lined documents having a many-to-many relationship and also helps to check the completeness of the relationship.
-By this document, the client can easily find out or track their requirements and also can validate that it covers the entire project requirement are met.
+A traceability matrix is a document or artifact that co-relates any two based lined documents having a many-to-many relationship and helps check the relationship’s completeness.
+With this document, the client can easily find out or track their requirements and validate that it covers and meets all project requirements.

 What is the Requirement Traceability Matrix?

-Requirement traceability matrix ( RTM in testing ) is a high-level document which map and trace user requirement with test cases to ensure that for each and every requirement adequate level of testing is being achieved.
-The main purpose of the requirement traceability matrix is to see that all test cases are covered and confirm that no functionality is missed during testing the application.
+A requirement traceability matrix ( RTM in testing ) is a high-level document that maps and traces user requirements with test cases to ensure that an adequate testing level is achieved for every requirement.
+The main purpose of the requirement traceability matrix is to see that all test cases are covered and confirm that no functionality is missed during the testing of the application.
 It also helps to identify coverage gaps.
-From this document, we can also get a clear idea about the number of test cases are run, passed, failed, and blocked, etc. for the requirement.
+From this document, we can also get a clear idea about the number of test cases that are run, passed, failed, blocked, etc., for the requirement.

-RTM helps us in linking various artefacts like BRD, test cases, and defects accurately.
-As a parallel, we are going to work with various documents, so in that case, with the help of RTM, we can easily track everything.
-Also, it assures a good quality product as all the feature of that application is tested.
+RTM helps us accurately link various artifacts like BRD, test cases, and defects.
+As a parallel, we will work with various documents, so in that case, with the help of RTM, we can easily track everything.
+Also, it ensures a good-quality product as all the features of that application are tested.